HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

 ### Test Twenty-Five
-* Sell when the price hits the lower line of the 20p 2std bollinger
+* Sell when the price hits the upper line of the 20p 1std bollinger
-* Stoploss is -2 points
+* Stoploss is -3 points
 * Results:
 ```
 Total Trades: 8